 Don’t ignore this email.
 You have to complete it to avoid cancellation.

 Most of the rate is non-refundable.
 Check the booking.com policy that may allow you to add insurance to allow cancellation.
 As you may expect, they’ll keep a portion of the payment if you have to cancel the booking.

 If you use a foreign cards, you’ll be charged in US Dollars.
 The price may slightly fluctuate, depending on the exchange rate.

-Surprisingly, Hotel Belarus Minsk is not expensive.
-There are 484 rooms of different categories, ranging from standard rooms to suites and apartments.
-You can get a standard room with two single beds for about $40 USD.
+Surprisingly, the Belarus Hotel prices are not that high.
+There are 484 rooms in different categories, ranging from standard rooms to suites and apartments.
+You can get a standard room with two single beds for about $40 US.

 Minsk is one of the cheapest destinations for accommodations in Europe.

-You will most likely to enter the Hotel Belarus Minsk from the side of the triangle that faces the Minsk skyline and the Emir casino (казино «Эмир»).
-Your taxi driver will know exactly where Minsk Hotel Belarus is.
+You will most likely enter the Hotel Belarus from the side of the triangle that faces the Minsk skyline and the Emir casino (казино «Эмир»).
+Your taxi driver will know exactly where the Minsk Hotel Belarus is.
 Don’t worry about that.

 In the center of the structure, elevators are available to take guests to their designated floors.

 At the main desk, they’ll greet you and ask for your passport.
 The receptionist was really formal, and although I cracked a joke or two, she maintained her professionalism and courtesy.